fmcgeough/fmcgeough.github.io/_posts/2024-05-29-mule-resonator-intro.md

 on and improve.
 And you can just toss the recordings since its just practice anyway.

-This is a snippet from a practice session.
+These are a couple snippets from a practice session.
 The guitar is tuned to Open-G. I'm using a slide ring made by [Black Mountain](https://blackmountainpicks.com/).
 They make very inventive products for guitar.
 A normal slide is used on one finger and that finger becomes unavailable for playing chords, etc. With